Intensive Care Medicine ST3

 Applicants from an anaesthetics training background, via core anaesthetics or ACCS anaesthetics or equivalent

-• Primary FRCA by offer datei.
+• Primary FRCA (all components) by offer datei.

 Applicants from a medicine training background, via internal medicine training or ACCS internal medicine or equivalent